-From a regulatory perspective, the bank's liquidity buffers are also sound, given the bank's very high liquidity coverage ratio of 242% in 2022.
+From a regulatory perspective, the bank's liquidity buffers are also sound, given its very high liquidity coverage ratio of 242% in 2022.
 Moreover, because BKM has established a covered bond programme, over-collateralisation of the bank's cover pool would allow the bank to issue retained covered bonds at short notice to generate additional liquidity.